In this episode of Nutrition for Your Business, we are going to teach you how to sell your nutrition services like a boss.

 Meal planning is just one of the services I offer in my 6-week nutrition coaching program, which I think would be the best option for you based on your goals.
 Would you be interested in learning more about it?”

 Now onto step 4, your call to action.

 “So we’re coming up on time here and I promised I wouldn’t keep you any longer than planned, but before we wrap up, I’d love to know how you are feeling after our talk?”

 And let’s say the client is super interested in working with you…

 “I’m really excited to get the ball rolling on this with you because I know we can work together to get you feeling awesome.
 Do you have your calendar handy?
 Let’s get you signed up for your first appointment.”

 Boom.
 See how that works?
 Of course, your discovery call won’t flow perfectly like this as your potential client’s responses are going to decide on the direction the call goes in.
 But these four steps give you a solid structure to follow so you can know where you are heading next, keep the call on track and convert as many leads into clients as possible.

 This structure is easy to remember and will allow you to have a natural, relaxed conversation that doesn’t need to feel pushy or salesy at all.
 When you approach it from a place where you are serving instead of selling, we can guarantee it will feel so much better for you.

 Eventually, discovery calls will feel like second nature to you, but in the beginning, it is always helpful to have a notebook handy that outlines the four steps listed with some leading questions, so you can always refer to it if you are feeling stuck on where to go next.
-That is why we created you this super handy Discovery Call Checklist for Health Professionals.

 We’re really excited for you to implement this practice into your business because we know it will help you to start converting more leads into paying clients.